 The first step toward scoring an offender's criminal history is identifying all prior criminal convictions and juvenile adjudications.
 Convictions and adjudications are scored based upon their type and age.
 The criminal history score for convictions and adjudications is based upon the Offense Severity Group for that offense (e.g., a prior conviction for ADW is in Master Group 6, just as it is when the instant offense is ADW).
-Column 4 of Appendix C provides the Offense Severity Group for all felonies prosecuted under the D.C.
-Code.
+Column 4 of Appendix C and C-I provides the Offense Severity Group for all felonies prosecuted under the D.C.
+Official Code.

-Out-of-state and federal convictions should be matched as closely as possible to D.C.
-Code offenses by using the elements of the offense.
-See § 2.2.7.
+Out-of-state and federal convictions and adjudications should be matched as closely as possible to D.C.
+Official Code offenses by following the rules in section 2.2.6.